mkffl/mkffl.github.io/_posts/2022-09-01-mediation.markdown

 </details>
 <b>

-If C is observed, then holding both C and B constant (Query 3) allows only the direct effect to propagate, so this query answers the same question as Query 1.
+If C is observed, then holding both C and B constant (Query 3) allows only the direct effect to propagate, so this query also tells us if there is discrimination.

 {% include mediation/mediation_analysis31_p3.html %}